bolt/redactor/README.md

 # 📝 Bolt Redactor Extension

-This extension allows you to use fields of `type: redactor` in your ContentTypes, as defined in `contenttypes.yaml`.
+This extension provides a "Redactor" field is a sophisticated, lightweight and elegant WYSIWYG editor component for Bolt.
 The editor itself is developed by [Imperavi][redactor], and is licensed for usage in Bolt.

+This extension allows you to add fields of `type: redactor` in your ContentTypes, as defined in `contenttypes.yaml`, like any other Field type.

 ## Installation